fschuindt/blog/about/index.md

 <div style="height: 40px;"></div>

 <p>I started with programming as a hobby in 2003, and since 2010 I've been working professionally with software development.
-At my current position I'm working with Elixir architecture and engineering, as well as DevOps (mainly with Kubernetes).</p>
+At my current position, I'm working with Elixir architecture and engineering, as well as DevOps (mainly with Kubernetes).</p>

 <p>This website is also my personal blog.
 Here I post some of the things I find interesting, not only about IT but also about amateur astronomy, astrophotography, electronics, HAM and anything that comes to mind.</p>